Have you been wondering how to deal with resentment towards your partner? If so, you’re not alone.

 What might hold you back?

-Honestly I doubt you take much pleasure in feeling hard-done-by.
+The parents I work with don’t seem to take much pleasure in feeling hard-done-by.

-I see you, not always knowing what exactly the problems are.
+I see them struggling to understand what exactly the problems are.

 That reminded me of Perls, Hefferline and Goodman saying that;